hbolzan/django-sql-to-rest/README.md

 * *Insert PK*: this is the PK field that will be used to retrieve the inserted row after a POST.
 It must be qualified with schema and table name.
 If you will be inserting data into `people` table at `public` schema and the field `id` is the primary key you should fill Insert PK with `public.people/id`.
 If the table is in the default schema you really don't need to specify the schema.
 * *Query PK*: DEPRECATED
 * *Description*: That's what the name says.
 Only a description.
 * *SQL Query*: Query used by `GET` method.
 If you need to pass any arguments into your query, use the python string format notation with named parameters.
 Example: `select * from people where age >= {min_age}`.
-When calling a persistente query, you can still apply `columns`, `where` and `order` parameters the same way you can do with adhoc queries.
+When calling a persistent query, you can still apply `columns`, `where` and `order` parameters the same way you can do with adhoc queries.
 * *SQl Insert*: Query used by `POST` method to insert data.
 You can declare parameters the same way you do with *SQL Query*.
 The query formatter will quote string values automatically when replacing parameters, so you must not quote the string parameters in yor query.
 See the example below:
 ```
 insert into people (name, age) values ({name}, {age})